b1ackviking/cpp-project-template/README.md

 Dependabot is a GitHub bot that helps you keep dependencies up to date.
 Configure dependency scanning in the `.github/dependabot.yml` file.

-### Start the project

-After you have set up everything, you can finally start your project.
-To do that - simply commit everything with an `--amend` option to overwrite the first commit.
-You also need to set the first tag in the repository - the initial version.
-By default, the version tags use the `MAJOR.MINOR.PATCH` format.
-You can change it in the `.releaserc.js` file if you want.